A Week-Long Romantic Retreat

 Since you’re staying a week, consider a day trip to uncover several “hidden gems” surrounding Chattanooga:

 Ocoee, TN is a must-see for adventurous couples.
 Whitewater rafting on the Ocoee River is the most popular draw, offering five miles of Class III and IV rapids.
-Ocoee Zipz adds to the adrenaline-pumping fun with a one-mile zipline through the trees, where you can catch glimpses of local wildlife and the mighty Ocoee River.
+Pair up your rafting adventure with a hike on one of the many breathtaking trails in the Ocoee area, while you're there.

 Just an hour south of town, Barnsley Gardens Resort offers a world-class golf course, European-style spa, horseback riding, sporting clays, hunting and more.
 You don’t have to be a guest to enjoy the amenities, but at least 24 hours notice are needed for anything other than the garden tours.
 While you’re there, stay for dinner at one of the resort’s fine dining restaurants (reservations needed for dinner).